OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 You might also consider sharing a single configuration between multiple projects to keep the process in sync.
 However, this requires many non-project resources to be kept identical between projects, which quickly becomes hard to manage.

-Instead of sharing the same OCL files between multiple projects, you should create a custom tool to interact with the [Octopus Deploy REST API](https://octopus.com/docs/octopus-rest-api)to enforce the desired process configuration.
+Instead of sharing the same OCL files between multiple projects, you should create a custom tool to interact with the [Octopus Deploy REST API](https://octopus.com/docs/octopus-rest-api) to enforce the desired process configuration.
 You can read more in our documentation for [synchronizing multiple instances](https://octopus.com/docs/administration/sync-instances).

 ## Conclusion